swaminathanj/CompetitiveProgramming/Lectures.md

 ![Motivating example](observer.png)

 Polling to check if there was change of state is not a good option since it is going to increase the communication between the subject and its observers which can turn out to be inefficient.

+#### Bottomline: Polling to check for updates is inefficient.
+  - Increases inter-object communication greatly

+### Solution: Observer pattern
+#### Underlying principle: Strive for loosely coupled designs between objects that interact.

+### How does it work